 Click on the velocity stalk and drag it up or down.

-To edit the velocity for multiple MIDI notes:
+Edit the velocity for multiple MIDI notes

-Select multiple notes on the timeline, or select multiple velocity stalks on the velocity track.
+- Select multiple notes on the timeline, or select multiple velocity stalks on the velocity track.
 Shift-click to select multiple non-contiguous velocity stalks.

-Option+Click (macOS) / Alt+Click (Windows) on a note velocity stalk and drag up or down.
+- Option+Click (macOS) / Alt+Click (Windows) on a note velocity stalk and drag up or down.
 All selected note velocities are adjusted relative to each other.

-Press Control on the velocity track.
+- Press Control on the velocity track.
 The cursor changes to a pencil.

-Draw velocities across the velocity track.
+- Draw velocities across the velocity track.
 Note that if you have made a selection, you can only draw velocities on selected notes.

-Transposing MIDI notes
+Transposing MIDI Notes

 - To transpose one or more selected MIDI notes up one semitone, press ↑.